2-Equivariant 2-Vector bundles and 2K-theories: Introduction

 \section{Introduction}

 The development of chromatic homotopy theory over recent decades has fundamentally reshaped our understanding of stable homotopy theory.
-Initiated by the work of Morava, Ravenel and others, it provides a systematic filtration of homotopy types by ``chromatic height".
-A landmark achievement has been the reinterpretation of this theory through the lens of higher algebra \cite{Lurie_2010}.
-Moreover, the stable homotopy category possesses a natural geometry \cite{Lurie_elliptic_survey} \cite{Rezk_HMT}.
-As is well-known, classical topological K-theory provides a classification of complex vector bundles over a topological space, interpretable as a $1$-vector bundles over $1$-space.
-This paradigm naturally extends to the equivariant setting, where equivariant topological K-theory gives a classification of equivariant vector bundles over a $1$-space acted by a $1$-group.
-A compelling perspective in modern homotopy theory posits that a cohomology theory of chromatic level $n$ should generalize this correspondence, classifying a higher categorical analogue of vector bundles, $n$-vector bundles over an $n$-space.
-The corresponding equivariant theory should then be intrinsically $n$-equivariant, defined on an $n$-space with an action of an $n$-group.
-It is the pursuit of this hierarchical generalization that motivates the present work.
-Focusing on chromatic level $2$, we construct the geometric objects and the associated cohomology theories that embody this principle.
+Initiated by the work of Morava, Ravenel and others, it provides a systematic filtration of homotopy types by ``chromatic height.''
+A landmark achievement has been the reinterpretation of this theory through the lens of higher algebra, where the stable homotopy category admits a geometric interpretation central to the chromatic program \cite{Lurie_elliptic_survey, Rezk_HMT}.

+Classical topological $K$-theory classifies complex vector bundles over a topological space.
+In the language of higher categories, this is the $n=1$ case of a general correspondence: $K$-theory classifies $1$-vector bundles over a $1$-space.
+The equivariant version extends this to bundles over a space equipped with an action of a group.
+A central tenet of the chromatic program is that a cohomology theory of chromatic level $n$ should arise from a correspondence between $n$-vector bundles over an $n$-space and the cohomology theory itself (see, e.g., \cite{Lurie_elliptic_survey}).
+The present work focuses on chromatic level $2$, constructing $2$-vector bundles over Lie groupoids and their associated $2K$-theory.

-Elliptic cohomology theories constitute a prominent family of cohomological invariants on level $2$.
-In \cite[Section 5]{Lurie_elliptic_survey}, Lurie posits the existence of a 2-equivariant elliptic cohomology theory, though a full construction remains unpublished.
-We are exploring an approach inspired by a conjecture of Witten.
-The central idea is to model the 2-equivariant theory as a $2K$-theory of a higher loop groupoid.
-A crucial step in this project is the construction of $2K$-theory itself, which should be built from a suitable theory of 2-vector bundles.
+Elliptic cohomology theories constitute a prominent family of cohomological invariants at chromatic level $2$.
+In \cite[Section 5]{Lurie_elliptic_survey}, Lurie outlined a program toward a $2$-equivariant elliptic cohomology theory, whose full construction has not yet appeared in the literature.
+Central to that program is the idea that the $2$-equivariant theory should be modeled as a $2K$-theory of a higher loop groupoid.
+A prerequisite for such a construction is a robust theory of $2$-vector bundles and their $2K$-theory, which is the subject of the present paper.